mars0i/pasta/README.md

 mushrooms; the others (downward-pointing triangles) always prefer small mushrooms.
 Those suited to the environment in which they live tend to survive and reproduce, and those unsuited to their environment generally die before reproduction.
-This is a kind of {\em bet hedging\/}
-strategy: Rather than "betting" on condition (large mushrooms are nutritious, for example), r-snipes hedge their bets by placing bets (in the form of offspring) on both environmental patterns.</p>
+This is a kind of {\em bet hedging\/} strategy: Rather than "betting" on a condition (that large mushrooms are nutritious, for example), r-snipes hedge their bets by placing bets (in the form of offspring) on both environmental patterns.</p>

 <p><b>s-snipes</b> (purple wing shapes) use a social learning or
 cultural transmission strategy known as success bias.
 A newborn s-snipe